dwelch67/mbed_samples/blinker02/README.blinker02.txt

 has nothing remotely close to resembling this flexibility and functionality.

+I have removed the llvm/clang build example, this is now gnu only.
+I am still a huge fan of llvm and clang, but their command lines are a moving target and I am not going to go through and touch every example every rev or worse try to deal with supporting mulitple revs.
+Likewise I supoort thumb2 extensions here.
+The remaining will just build for generic thumb, can always refer to this Makefile if you feel you need thumb2 extensions.

 Using -nostdlib -nostartfiles -ffreestanding on the gcc command line as a general habit tells gnu not to try to include C/C++ libraries, I will provide my own _start: entry point, etc.  Basically undo all the